PCEA Mabati School Construction

 The Presbyterian Church of East Africa (PCEA)

 East Africa is in dire need of schools.
-Existing schools are generally very rundown and not maintained very well.
+Existing schools are generally very run down and not maintained very well.
 Nearly 60 percent of high school age children do not have a school to attend on a daily basis.
-The Presbyterian Church of East Africa (PCEA) has a vision to provide a future with hope for the children in Uganda, Kenya, and Tanzania.
+The PCEA has a vision to provide a future with hope for children in Uganda, Kenya, and Tanzania.
 They are constructing schools, two classrooms at a time.
 Congregations are encouraged to start the schools, usually nursery schools, in their churches first.
-When they have the students, then The Outreach Foundation comes alongside to assist with two classrooms.
-These classrooms are used for regular schooling, Sunday school, meetings, and feeding programs.
+When they have the students, The Outreach Foundation comes alongside to assist with two classrooms.
+These classrooms are used for regular schooling, Sunday School, meetings, and feeding programs.
 The receiving congregation provides the land and the foundation for the building.
-After all this is finished, we help them complete the classrooms.
+After this is finished, we help them complete the classrooms.
 It is a great way for churches from the U.S. to work with groups and to be involved in changing the lives of many children and communities.
 Churches from the U.S. can also form long-term relationships through a commitment to build two classrooms every two years as the church school grows to a completed primary school.

 Nothing, apart from faith in Christ, holds promise for changing lives like education.
 This project helps congregations launch educational ministries that are the first step in helping children learn in a context of Christian love.
 The Outreach Foundation has completed over 150 school buildings that are serving as centers of transformation and growth for the PCEA in Kenya.

 The Outreach Foundation is seeking gifts totaling $80,000 for school classrooms and equipment.
 Each block of two classrooms totals $7,500.